pixl8/Preside-CMS/support/docs/docs/02.devguides/27.presideforms/anatomy/page.md

             </tr>
             <tr>
                 <th>sortorder</td>
-                <td>A value to determine the order in which the tab will be displayed</td>
+                <td>A value to determine the order in which the tab will be displayed.
+The lower the number, the earlier the tab will be displayed.</td>
             </tr>
             <tr>
                 <th>title</td>